parsaeisa/Notes/DevOps/kubernetes.md

 Pod → Deployments → Projects

-Each of these are k8s clusters . we can get the list of them in cli using :
+Each of these are k8s clusters. we can get the list of them in cli using :

 ```bash
 get <resource name>s
 ```

+## Service

+Service is an abstraction layer over pods.
+You can access pods through their assigned service.

+I has some key points :

+- Stable ip address : Pods' ip addresses change contantly, but a service's ip address & DNS name is constat all the time and other connections can be made to it.

+- Load balancing

+- Headless services: K8s supports headless services which returns the IP address of a pod, then then other services can **directly** interact with that pod.

+- Service Types:

+- Service discovery

+### Selector

+Selector is the main component of service.

+It is used to identify the set of Pods that the Service should target.

+Selector works with labels.
+If a selector has a set of labels A, it **selects** pods with A labels.

+### Other components of service

+Other components configures service's behaviour & **connectivity**.

+- Cluster IP : used for interacting inside the cluster.
+- Port, Endpoint
+- ServiceType
+- Service discovery
+- External access

 ## Statefulsets